跳到主要内容

 OptionTypeDescription

-skipMissingPropertiesbooleanIf set to true, validator will skip validation of all properties that are missing in the validating object.
+skipMissingPropertiesbooleanIf set to true then validator will skip validation of all properties that are null or undefined in the validating object.

 whitelistbooleanIf set to true, validator will strip validated (returned) object of any properties that do not use any validation decorators.